pedrorrivero/pyproject-qiskit/README.md

 ## About this Project

 This template repository is a tool for creating [Qiskit](https://www.ibm.com/quantum/qiskit)-based Python projects quickly.
-It provides much of the necessary boilerplate code and configurations needed for a fully functional, professional, software package.
+It provides much of the necessary boilerplate code and configurations needed for a fully functional, professional, software.

 It was originally put together for quick development of _Quantum Software Prototypes_: collaborations between developers and researchers to bring users early access to solutions from cutting-edge research.